Veritas solutions focus on information, not infrastructure. Our comprehensive 360 approach to multi-cloud data

 Our Procurement Code of Conduct, which is closely aligned with the RBA Code of Conduct, continues as Veritas' code of conduct for the rest of our supply chain.

 At Veritas, we work to preserve and uphold human rights throughout our company and our supply chain.
-We have a zero-tolerance policy for forced labour, slavery, child labour and human trafficking, as outlined in our Human Rights Policy, the RBA Code of Conduct and the United Nations Global Compact.
+We have a zero-tolerance policy for forced labor, slavery, child labor and human trafficking, as outlined in our Human Rights Policy, the RBA Code of Conduct and the United Nations Global Compact.

-On 26 March 2015, the Modern Slavery Act 2015 was passed into law in the United Kingdom.
+On March 26, 2015, the Modern Slavery Act 2015 was passed into law in the United Kingdom.
 This law requires companies to publish a formal statement of how they are preventing human trafficking and slavery in their supply chains.
-Our statement can be found here: Veritas Statement UK Modern Slavery Act.
-Veritas UK Modern Slavery Act Statement can be found here: Modern Slavery Document.

 Veritas has a zero-tolerance policy and expects all employees and contractors to be aware of the implications of violating any aspect of human-trafficking related activities.
 Employees and contractors can report potential violations of this policy to Veritas EthicsLine.